biases cognitive effects fallacies deception with statistics effective business writing body language

-Understanding Biased Questions in StatisticsIt is possible to get the answer you want by the way you ask the question.
+What Are Biased Questions?Biased questions are questions designed to elicit the required answer.
+In other words, it is possible to get the answer you want by the way you ask the question.
 Let's start with an extreme example of a biased or unfair question:

 Answer this question with either "yes" or "no":

-"Have you stopped shoplifting these days?"
+- "Have you stopped shoplifting?"

 Now, the shoplifting and clinic questions are not so much biased as unfair, but some trials and polls feature questions that are more subtly unfair.
 These are more accurately described as "biased questions".

 - Version 1 of the Question:"Should the UK leave the European Union?"